solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 When `instruction_one` is invoked, the program:

-- Checks that the accounts passed into the instruction match the account types specified in the `InstructionAccounts` struct
+- Checks that the accounts passed into the instruction handler match the account types specified in the `InstructionAccounts` struct
 - Checks the accounts against any additional constraints specified